iluwatar/java-design-patterns/fluentinterface/README.md

  * Static factory methods and imports.
  * Named parameters - can be simulated in Java using static factory methods.

-Real world example
+Real-world example

 > We need to select numbers based on different criteria from the list.
 It's a great chance to
 > utilize fluent interface pattern to provide readable easy-to-use developer experience.

 In plain words

-> Fluent Interface pattern provides easily readable flowing interface to code.
+> Fluent Interface pattern provides an easily readable flowing interface to code.

 Wikipedia says